 Susan began her career with the City of Fairfax in 1993 serving as the Administrative Assistant to the Fire Chief in the City’s Fire Department.
 She received Outstanding Performance Recognition on two separate occasions and also received the Fire Department’s Employee of the Year.
 In 2008, she was promoted to an Accounting Specialist in the City’s Finance Department.
 Susan was thrilled to join the City of Fairfax Schools team in 2010.

 Carrie Dorsey is the Communications Specialist for the City of Fairfax Schools.

 After graduating from the University of California at Davis and earning her teaching credential from Sacramento State, Carrie began her career as a middle school history teacher in the Bay Area in California.
 After five years of teaching, Carrie joined a technology startup in San Francisco and remained in tech marketing and public relations for the next ten years.

-In 2004, Carrie and her husband moved to Northern Virginia and now have two children in the Fairfax County Public School system.
+In 2004 Carrie and her husband moved to Northern Virginia and now have two children in the Fairfax County Public School system.
 Carrie joined the City of Fairfax in 2011 and is happy to combine both her previous careers in communications and education.